To be certified, a product must pass technical conformance testing demonstrating that the product implements a targeted set of Ed-Fi standards.

 Maintaining Certified Product Functionality

-If field issues are reported with a certified product's implementation which suggest that certification requirements are no longer being met by the product, the Ed-Fi Alliance can ask a vendor to re-certify a product to maintain its certification.
-This can be done if the Alliance receives clear field evidence that a product is not conforming to the applicable Ed-Fi standards or guidelines.
-Re-certification can also be requested if the Alliance finds a serious error or omission in its test suite.
+If field issues are reported with a certified product's implementation that suggest certification requirements are no longer being met by the product, the Ed-Fi Alliance can ask a vendor to re-certify a product to maintain its certification.
+This can be done if the Alliance receives clear field evidence that a product is not conforming to the applicable Ed-Fi specifications or guidelines.
+Recertification can also be requested if the Alliance finds a serious error or omission in its test suite.

 Changes to Certification